thedotpost/thedotpost-content/2016/12/nolan-lawson-service-worker-and-the-appification-of-the-web.md

 Title: Service Worker and the Appification of the Web
 Curator: sylvinus
 Category: Backend
 Summary: Service Workers are part of the ongoing movement to “move the web forward.”
 But what exactly does that phrase mean, and how do Service Workers fit into it?
-Nolan Lawson of the Microsoft Edge team explores this question, with a look at the web’s history as well as where it might be heading.
+Nolan explores this question, with a look at the web’s history as well as where it might be heading.
 Slides: https://nolanlawson.github.io/dotjs-2016
 Video: https://www.youtube.com/watch?v=ZVL6FeCJdD8
 Template: talk